rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 We will most likely need two repositories.

 - `mavenCentral()`
-  This is the maven central repository where most of the dependencies we will need are located.
+  This is the Maven Central repository where most of the dependencies we will need are located.
-  If you have been using maven: With maven you did not need to import this specifically, but with Gradle you will need to do so.
+  If you have been using Maven: With Maven you did not need to import this specifically, but with Gradle you will need to do so.
 - `maven("https://repo.papermc.io/repository/maven-public/")`
-  This will import the paper-mc repository.
+  This will import the `paper-mc` repository.
 Of course you can do the same with any other repository.

 ```
 repositories {